 There’s a big difference between having a video and having a video that’s fully inclusive.
-In the United States, 3% of all citizens are legally blind, 4% of citizens are deaf or hard of hearing and, though there is no concrete number, it’s estimated that a minimum of 5% of US citizens cannot read due to dyslexia or a learning disability.
-If your video is not fully inclusive, you could be missing out on reaching 12% of your potential customers, clients, supporters, volunteers, champions and fans.
+In the United States, 3% of all citizens are legally blind and 4% of citizens are deaf or hard of hearing.
+Beyond that, though there is no concrete number, it’s estimated that a minimum of 5% of US citizens cannot read due to dyslexia or a learning disability.
+If your video is not fully inclusive, you could be missing out on reaching 12% of your potential customers, clients, supporters, volunteers, champions, and fans.
 So, what are three questions you should ask yourself before making your next video?

 1. If Someone Can’t See My Video, Do They Know What’s Happening?

-A trend in instructional videos today are well shot videos with only a music bed and text to supplement the video.
+A trend in instructional videos today are well-shot videos with only a music bed and text to supplement the video.
 However, if a person cannot see it, will the video be useful to them?
 Consider providing some sort of audio description in your video.
 There’s a spectrum when it comes to audio description.
-Most people can get the gist of the video with simply the spoken word of interviewees or a narrator speaking generally about the topic.
+Most people can get the gist of the video with simply the spoken word from interviewees or a narrator speaking.
 However, sometimes it may be important to describe everything happening in the video in detail for someone to really understand what’s going on (especially for those trendy instructional videos).
 If you think it takes away from the overall artistic vibe of the piece, consider creating a second, accessible version.

 2. If Someone Can’t Hear My Video, Do They Still Understand the Content?